JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/jatos.js-Reference.md

 ### `jatos.studyProperties`

-All the properties (except the JSON input data) you entered for this study
+All the properties (except the study input data) you entered for this study

 * `jatos.studyProperties.title` - Study's title
 * `jatos.studyProperties.uuid` - Study's UUID